Died: 25 October 2004 in Cuzco, Peru.

 However, John's was most well-known after joining BBC Radio 1 from the beginning in 1967.
 His first show, Top Gear, established him with the late night slot, but through the years until his death, he moved around the schedules reasonably regularly, often much to his chagrin.
 During the early part of his career at Radio 1, he also co-founded Dandelion Records.

 John was the first DJ to give exposure to punk, reggae and hip-hop, long before they crossed over into the mainstream, and also supported a lot of electronic and other world music forms too.
-Many eminent musicians, both popular and specialist, recorded a "Peel session" over the years, with many like The Fall returning several times throughout their careers.
+Many eminent musicians, both popular and specialist, recorded a "Peel session" (The Peel Sessions, The John Peel Show) over the years, with many like The Fall returning several times throughout their careers.

 John also won the prestigious Sony Award for Broadcaster Of The Year in 1993, and was named Godlike Genius by the NME in 1994.